Armed standoff with police shuts down part of I-95

 WAKEFIELD, Mass.
 (AP) — A group of heavily-armed men are engaged in an ongoing standoff Saturday with Massachusetts police, prompting shelter-in-place orders in some areas and sparking massive delays on the holiday weekend as a portion of Interstate 95 remains shut down.

-The standoff began around 2 a.m. when police noticed two cars pulled over on I-95 with hazard lights on, authorities said at a Saturday press briefing.
+The standoff began around 2 a.m. when police noticed two cars pulled over on I-95 with hazard lights on after they had apparently run out of fuel, authorities said at a Saturday press briefing.

 The men refused to put down their weapons or comply with authorities' orders, claiming to be from a group “that does not recognize our laws," police said.
 They took off into a wooded area, where two men have been arrested.